Alexander disease: Diagnosis

 Detecting the signs of Alexander disease is possible with magnetic resonance imaging (MRI), which looks for specific changes in the brain that may be tell-tale signs for the disease.
 It is even possible to detect adult-onset Alexander disease with MRI.
 Alexander disease may also be revealed by genetic testing for its known cause.
 A rough diagnosis may also be made through revealing of clinical symptoms, including enlarged head size, along with radiological studies, and negative tests for other leukodystrophies.
 However, due to the similarity of symptoms to other diseases such as multiple sclerosis, many adults experience misdiagnosis until they receive an MRI scan confirming Alexander disease pathology.

 Treatment

-There is no known cure for Alexander disease.
-Treatment varies greatly between patients, and treatment plans consist of therapies for specific symptoms, such as shunts to relieve pressure caused by hydrocephalus, or antiepileptic medications to treat seizures.

-Recent studies have tested experimental treatments, but none have been approved for clinical use.
-A University of Wisconsin study shows promise with gene editing of the astrocytes.
-A phase III clinical trial of an antisense therapy, sponsored by Ionis Pharmaceuticals, began in 2021.
-A bone marrow transplant has been attempted on a child, but it made no improvement.
+Zilganersen (Zanvastro) was approved for medical use in the United States in September 2026.

 Prognosis

 The prognosis is generally poor.
 Individuals with the infantile form usually die before the age of seven.
 The average duration of the infantile form is usually about three years.
 Duration of the juvenile form is about six years.
 Usually, the later the disease occurs, the slower its course.